 The temperature at 3 a.m. is 33°.
 One more sheep died and 4 more had to be killed.
 The decks were slippery as they were covered in blood.
 We sailors do not like having to be butchers but the talent aft (who are supposed to do all this) leave it all to us.
 Of course on the lecturing platforms back in Australia they will say how they did all the work giving us no credit for it at all.

 The topsail & foresail which were set at 5 a.m. were made fast at 4 p.m. we now have head wind & heavy seas plenty of water coming aboard& a few hundred gallons came into our quarters.
 Our position today is 59°S. Lat & 145° E. Long.
 The temperature is 34°.

-we do not have the howling gales of a week ago.
+now although we do not have the howling gales of a week ago.

 Tuesday Jan 7th 1912 (as written)